entegigante/journal/README.md

 - 👀 I’m interested in gaining knowledge to make cool stuff and access to better dev gigs.
 - 🌱 I’m currently learning about full stack development, blockchain and the market.
 - 💞️ I’m looking to collaborate on anything I fit.
 Collaboration is my passion (and what keeps my dev gigs coming).
-- 📫 You can reach me here: https://exosfera.cl/contacto/.
+- 📫 You can reach me out here: https://exosfera.cl/contacto/.

 <!---
 This `README.md` file contains public information about my IT work, for collab purposes.